jtr13/EDAV/docs/index.md

 link-citations: yes
 github-repo: jtr13/EDAV
 # url: ''
-description: "Everything you need"
+description: "Everything you need to do well in EDAV"
 ---

-# Preface {-}
+# About this resource {-}

-This is the very first part of the book.
+This resource is specifically tailored to the EDAV course offered at Columbia University.
+However, anyone interested in working with data in R will benefit from perusing these pages.